 Academic Programmes and Tracks

-Singapore's secondary education includes multiple pathways.
-Understanding these helps match your child to appropriate options.
+Singapore's secondary education includes multiple pathways, and understanding these helps match your child to the most appropriate option before the S1 posting exercise.

 Key considerations:

-- G1, G2, G3 subject levels: Under Full SBB, students take each subject at G1, G2, or G3 based on individual strengths — ensure the levels match your child's ability
+- G1, G2, G3 subject levels: Under Full SBB, students take each subject at G1, G2, or G3 based on individual strengths — ensure the levels match your child's ability.
+See the G2 vs G3 subject levels guide for a full breakdown

 - Full Subject-Based Banding: All secondary schools now implement Full SBB, allowing students to take different subjects at different G-levels

-- Integrated Programme (IP): Skips O-Levels for direct JC pathway — suits self-directed learners but removes the O-Level "checkpoint"
+- Integrated Programme (IP): Skips O-Levels (or the SEC from 2027) for a direct pre-university pathway leading to A-Levels, IB Diploma, or equivalent qualifications — suits self-directed learners but removes the O-Level "checkpoint".
+Read more in our IP guide

-- Specialised schools: NUS High, School of Science and Technology, SOTA, and Sports School serve specific talents
+- Specialised schools: NUS High, School of Science and Technology, SOTA, and Sports School serve specific talents.
+Families considering international options should also read our IB vs MOE curriculum comparison

 A student who thrives with structured checkpoints might find IP's freedom overwhelming.
-Another who chafes at exam pressure might flourish without O-Levels.
+Another who chafes at exam pressure might flourish without O-Levels / SEC.
 Know your child.
+Students aiming for JC should also read our guide on the Secondary to JC transition.

 Co-Curricular Activities (CCAs)